Artificial Intelligence Applications Institute: History

 The Artificial Intelligence Applications Institute (AIAI) was founded in 1983 at the University of Edinburgh as a specialist research and technology-transfer unit focusing on the practical uses of artificial intelligence (AI).
 The institute was established by Professor Jim Howe and colleagues from the Science and Engineering Research Council (SERC) Special Interest Group in AI in the Department of Artificial Intelligence, with a mission to apply AI techniques to solve real-world industrial and governmental problems.

-Under the directorship of Austin Tate, who served from 1985 to 2019, AIAI became one of the leading UK research centres devoted to AI programming systems, intelligent planning systems, decision support, and knowledge-based engineering.
-It collaborated with both academic partners and international organisations such as the European Space Agency and the UK Ministry of Defence.

-In 2001, AIAI joined the newly created Centre for Intelligent Systems and their Applications (CISA) within the University's School of Informatics.
-In December 2019, the institute was renamed the Artificial Intelligence and its Applications Institute to reflect a broader integration of fundamental and applied AI research.
+AIAI became one of the leading UK research centres devoted to AI programming systems, intelligent planning systems, decision support, and knowledge-based engineering.
+It collaborated with both academic partners and international organisations.
+AIAI joined the newly created Centre for Intelligent Systems and their Applications (CISA) within the University's School of Informatics.
+In December 2019, the combined organisation was renamed the Artificial Intelligence and its Applications Institute to reflect a broader integration of fundamental and applied AI research.